 - Nausea or vomiting

 - Bad taste in the mouth

 - Feeling depressed or anxious

 Symptoms of moderate to severe traumatic brain injuries include the above as well as other more severe symptoms such as persistent headaches, repeated vomiting, dilation of the pupils and seizures.

 Children with traumatic brain injuries or closed head injuries often will not tell you that they’re having symptoms of a traumatic brain injury so keep a lookout for:

-If you have been in a traumatic accident such as a car crash, pedestrian or bicycle accident, fall or sports injury, watch for the above symptoms.
+If you have been in a traumatic accident such as a car crash, pedestrian or bicycle accident, or had a sports injury, watch for the above symptoms.

 Also make note of the last thing you remembered before the accident and the first thing you remembered after it.
 The G.R.
 Johnson Law firm has worked with medical expert neurologists, neurosurgeons and neuropsychologist, and they have advised that the longer the period of memory loss before and after a traumatic event, the more likely a traumatic brain injury has been sustained.

 Medical providers will often order a brain or cranial magnetic resonance imaging (MRI) to help diagnose whether you have had a traumatic brain injury.
 However, people can still have traumatic brain injuries even though they have a negative or normal brain MRI.